karan-shergill/lld101/LLD_Tips.md

    9. Can have a move object to store all the moves played by the players in some data structure like list/array
 4. All LLD design will have some kind of input taken from the user, make sure input is wrapped around try catch block, check and throw exception or log error in case of incorrect format.
 5. All Enums in same module, all constants in a file(prohibit hardcoding in code)
+6. If time permits can have custom exception in the code